-Dennis Tänzler is Director International Climate Policy at adelphi.
+Dennis Tänzler is Director and Head of Programme Climate Policy at adelphi.
 His research focuses on climate and energy policies as well as on peace and conflict studies.
 In 2007 and 2008 he served the Policy Planning Unit of the German Foreign Office as an expert on climate and energy policies.
 Dennis Tänzler has more than fifteen years of experience in the fields of global environmental policy, climate change policy and climate change and foreign policy.

 Dennis Tänzler has published widely on international affairs and environmental policy and has been the programme director on the environment, conflict and cooperation platform (www.ecc-platform.org) since 2004.
 He holds master degrees in political science as well as in North American Studies and Cultural Sciences.